 - Once accepted into the Phlebotomy Program, students wishing to attend as a Career Pathways student will participate in a Career Planning class three hours each week in addition to the first term of the Phlebotomy class.
 A cohort learning community is developed and an Employment Specialist supports Career Pathways students as they pursue employment in this field.

-- Click here for a complete list of required application materials, including background check results and immunizations.
+Click here for a complete list of required application materials, including required documentation and immunizations.

 - For information on a free workshop to prepare to take the COMPASS exam call 971-722-6218.